cmc265/Machine-Learning-Prediction-Project/HAR Predictor.md

 ```
 predictions <- predict(model, newdata = testing)
 ```
-Cross check : Review the predictions and level or accuracy of the model
+####Cross Validation : Review the predictions and level or accuracy of the model
 ```
 c1 <- confusionMatrix(predictions, testing$classe)
 c1